hpc-unibe-ch/hpc-unibe-ch.github.io/docs/file-system/file-transfer.md

     The following commands are from on your local workstation as indicated by "local$"

 !!! types note ""
-    If you have customized your SSH environment as described here, you can substitute your host alias for <username>@submit.unibe.ch in the following commands
+    If you have customized your SSH environment as described here, you can substitute your host alias for <user>@submit03.unibe.ch in the following commands

 ## Secure Copy (SCP) - Mac/Linux